FreeCAD/FPA/handbook/people/expectations.md

 - Attend conferences and Zoom calls

+### Conflicts of Interest

+There may be situations where an FPA member could benefit from an FPA decision.
+In the interest of avoiding actual or perceived conflicts of interest, the member MUST recuse themselves from voting in these cases.

+The member is free to participate in discussions prior to the vote.

+Should a member submit a vote on a proposal where an actual/perceived conflict may exist, that vote will not be counted and will be treated as an abstention.
+In this event, the FPA Administration group will decide whether or not a vote should be counted.

 ### Exit Gracefully

 Hopefully, the FreeCAD project and the FPA will outlive us all.
 That means each of us will, at some point, end our time as a member.